hitpoint6/Post-and-Comment-Microservice/README.md

 ### Post and Comment Microservice

-This is the microservice version of what would be a very simple post posts and comments app if built in a monolith way.
+This is the microservice version of what would be a very simple posts and comments app if built in a monolith way.
+The microservice architecture allow each service to scale independently and work properly during temporary down time of other services.

 ## Services: